 Total fees payable

-Please note that you may be eligible for a postgraduate student loan of up to £10,000.
+Please note that you may be eligible for a postgraduate student loan.
 We also have a number of scholarships and bursaries open to our MA* students.

 Further information about course fees and instalment options.